ruitaiS/language_models/Readme.md

 ### Overview

-This project started as a two-part language processing assignment for an AI course:
+This project started as a two-part language processing task for an AI course:
 - Part one generates sentences using pre-calculated bigram and trigram word transition probabilities.
 - Part two performs sentence correction via Hidden Markov Models, using the Viterbi algorithm to infer the most likely sequence of intended words.